-This month we had an opportunity to sit down with the Chopra Center’s Medical Director, Dr. Sheila Patel, to discuss chronic pain – a complex health issue that affects hundreds of millions of people through the world.
+This month we had an opportunity to sit down with Medical Director of Mind-Body Medical Group, Dr. Sheila Patel, to discuss chronic pain – a complex health issue that affects hundreds of millions of people through the world.
 As Dr. Patel describes, there is a lot of misunderstanding in both the mainstream medical community as well as the general public about what chronic pain is and the most effective ways for treating it.
 Read the interview to learn more about an integrative approach to chronic pain that addresses the mind, body, and spirit.

 Let’s begin with the basics.
 What is chronic pain?